Abbey Stadium: Current stands

 The club planned to redevelop the ground (including building an all-seater stand on the North Terrace with new accommodation for the club's staff and incorporating a medium-sized hotel and new function room into the site), but after a series of financial crises, the club sold the ground in November 2004 to Bideawhile Ltd, a company partly owned by Cambridge United director John Howard, on a sale and lease back scheme for a reported £2 million.
 The club's supporters have since launched the Cambridge Community Stadium Trust, which is striving to buy back the ground, a step that is seen as necessary to secure the club's long-term financial security.

-The stadium's frontage, often criticised for negatively portraying the stadium, was refurbished during late June and early July 2007.
-This involved recladding portacabins that serve as Cambridge United's offices and general maintenance of the stadium's car park.
-The following summer the rear wall of the Newmarket Road End was redecorated in amber with a black 'Amber Army' motif, a term for the club's supporters.
+The stadium's frontage, often criticised for negatively portraying the stadium, was refurbished during June and July 2007.
+This involved recladding portacabins that serve as the club's offices and general maintenance of the stadium's car park.
+The following summer the rear wall of the Newmarket Road End was redecorated in amber with a black "Amber Army" motif, a term for the club's supporters.

 Non-football events

 On Friday and Saturday 26–27 May 2006, the Abbey Stadium hosted Cambridge's first major outdoor pop concert under the title Abbey Aid.
 The capacity of the ground was, however, reduced for this event to around 7,000, all of which was standing accommodation on the pitch.
 This was due to a failure to gain a safety certificate for the ground's stands as they were built without dynamic loading protection, a necessary feature for stands at a music concert.
-However, the concerts only attracted approximately 1,000 paying spectators on each night – well short of the numbers the organisers had anticipated – and the events ended up losing money.
+However, the concerts only attracted approximately 1,000 paying spectators on each night, well short of the numbers the organisers had anticipated, and the events ended up losing money.